fbpx ...

 Digital Media Usage by Month and Year

-As per the live streaming statistics, With the rise of digital media usage, the consumption of streaming platforms has increased drastically.
+As per the live streaming statistics, With the rise of digital media usage, the consumption of platforms in the live streaming market has increased drastically.

-Here is a overview of digital media usage over years which has the strong impact on live streaming stats
+Here is an overview of digital media usage over the years, which has a strong impact on live streaming stats

 Month, Year Streaming Cable Broadcast Other